QuentinRougemont/gatk_haplotype/Readme.md

-# pipeline for read mapping, haplotype calling and filtration from Whole Genome Sequences
+# pipeline for read trimming, mapping, variant calling and filtration from Whole Genome Sequences

 # Purpose:

-simple pipeline to call haplotypes from whole genome sequencing data
+Simple pipeline to call haplotypes from whole genome sequencing data
+Two versions are provided, one with gatk3.8 and the other with gatk4.
+I provide both because
+the syntax have been changed and there is some additional scripts required with gatk4.

 ## Dependencies: